metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AppCapability.md

 ### -Networking

-If specified the result includes only networking capabilities
+If specified, the result includes only networking capabilities

 ```yaml
 Type: System.Management.Automation.SwitchParameter